 Events and Opportunities for Students Returning from Abroad

-Come over to the Global Education Office (now located at 409 Washington Ave.) for some great conversation about your time abroad and snacks!
-Kate promises at least a few homemade treats in order to counter the cafeteria food you are re-adjusting to.
+Come over to the Global Education Office (now located at 409 Washington Ave., Foster House) for some great conversation about your time abroad and a light dinner!
+Kate promises some homemade treats in order to counter the cafeteria food you are re-adjusting to.
 A grab bag of questions will be available to help prompt our conversation and to get you started on sharing your stories with others who traveled abroad last semester.
 This is your chance to talk to others who are excited to hear about what you did, and they get it!
-They’ve been abroad too!
+They have been abroad too!